Ithaca College: Greek life

-It is highly unlikely any of these houses will ever be reactivated at Ithaca, due to the college's policy on Greek life.

-However, there are various Greek letter organizations at Ithaca College that are unaffiliated with the school, and therefore not subject to the same housing privileges or rules that contribute to the safety of their members such as non-hazing and non-drinking policies.
+There are various Greek letter organizations at Ithaca College that are unaffiliated with the school, and not subject to the same housing privileges or rules that contribute to the safety of their members such as non-hazing and non-drinking policies.
 Additionally, while not particularly common, Ithaca College students may rush for Greek houses affiliated with nearby Ivy institution Cornell University, subject to the rules of each individual fraternity or sorority.
 Some Cornell-affiliated Greek organizations actively recruit Ithaca College students.